Fire and rescue services

 Avoid uncertified medical service providers.
-Their standards may be poor and they may not be able to provide the medical care advertised.
+Their standards may be poor, and they may be unable to provide the advertised medical care.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.